Revisiting Residue Codes for Modern Memories: Results

-Similar to the analysis of Hamming codes, we used combinatorics to derive the multi-symbol detection rate for Reed-Solomon and~\OURShort{} codes.
-Out of all $k$-symbol error patterns in the $n$-symbol codeword, we randomly picked 10000 patterns, while for the errors with less than 10000 patterns, we picked all the patterns.
-To each symbol in the selected patterns, we randomly assigned error values and constructed a multi-symbol error.
-Overall, for each pattern we constructed at least 1000 multi-symbol errors, so that for every $k$-symbol combination we evaluated $10^7$ errors.
+Table~\ref{table:codes} shows MSED rates and bit-savings for various Reed-Solomon and~\OURShort{} codes constrained to 144-bit codeword for x4 (5-bits savings shows~\OURShort{}(\MDDRnew{}) code).
+We see that both code families provide spare bits at the cost of reduced multi-symbol error detection rates.
+However, Reed-Solomon codes also lose ChipKill guarantees due to misalignment of symbols with device boundaries because of the constant two-symbol redundancy.
+For instance, to gain four spare bits with Reed-Solomon codes, one must use 6-bit symbols (12-bit redundancy) to design RS(144,132) code.
+This code is not practical because 6-bit-wide DRAMs do not exist.
+On the other hand, with MUSE ECC, one simply picks a multiplier that guarantees ChipKill correction and the desired bit savings.
+Moreover, due to their construction constraints, Reed-Solomon codes offer bit savings only in multiples of two, while MUSE allows for more fine-grained trade offs between the required storage and MSED rates.

+To compute multi-symbol detection rates, we used a Monte-Carlo-based simulator.
+In an $n$-symbol codeword, the simulator randomly samples 10000 out of all ${n \choose k}$ possible $k$-symbol error patterns.
+Each of the chosen $k$ symbols is randomly corrupted, constructing a multi-symbol error.
 For each multi-symbol error, we computed a syndrome and compared this syndrome to all the syndromes of single symbol errors.
 If no match is found, then that specific multi-symbol error is detectable.
-The fraction of detectable multi-symbol errors of all sampled multi-symbol errors is the multi-symbol error detection (MSED) rate.
+Additionally,~\OUR{} also detects multi-symbol errors caused by the ripple of 1s or 0s across symbol boundaries.
+The fraction of detectable multi-symbol errors, out of all sampled multi-symbol errors, is the multi-symbol error detection rate.

-Similarly, we derived the MSED rate for the~\OURShort{} code.
-However, instead of syndromes, we computed multi-symbol error remainders and checked if those are not equal to the remainders of single symbol errors.
-Because \OURShort{} codes differentiate bit flip direction, only a half of the multi-symbol error remainders which are equal to the single symbol error ones will be considered as silent data corruptions.
-In those cases, correction of the error in the symbol will overflow and flip some bits in adjacent symbols.
-However, the code is constructed such that symbols and errors are disjoint the overflow will happen only during miscorrections.

-Table~\ref{table:codes} summarizes how~\OURShort{} compares to Hamming and Reed-Solomon codes.
-Reed-Solomon codes offer higher level of MSED rates compared to~\OURShort{}.
-For example, RS(144,128) has MSED rate of 93.73\%, while comparable~\OURShort(\MDDRold{}) has MSED rate of 76.93\%.
-On the other hand,~\OURShort{} offers at least 5 extra bits of storage, while Reed-Solomon codes offers none.
-Potentially, those bits may be used to increase the reliability of~\OURShort{} for double symbol errors at the cost of extra space.
-But even in this scenario,~\OURShort{} will offer extra storage if used in its non-systematic form.